Azure/azure-storage-php/README.md

 * Include the namespaces you are going to use.

-  To create any Microsoft Azure service client you need to use the **ServicesBuilder** class:
+  To create any Microsoft Azure service client you need to use the rest proxy classes, such as **BlobRestProxy** class:

-    use MicrosoftAzure\Storage\Common\ServicesBuilder;
+    use MicrosoftAzure\Storage\Blob\BlobRestProxy;

   To process exceptions you need: